Los Angeles Chargers vs. New York Giants NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 44.5-point total in seven of 12 games this season.
+- Los Angeles and its opponents have gone over the current 43.5-point total in seven of 12 games (58.3%) this season.

-- New York has combined with its opponents to score more than 44.5 points in four of 12 games this season.
+- New York and its opponents have combined to score more than 43.5 points in four of 12 games this season.

-- The combined points per game average of the two teams, 43.8, is 0.7 points fewer than Sunday's over/under.
+- Sunday's over/under is 0.3 points lower than the two team's combined 43.8 points per game average.

-- These two squads surrender a combined 49.1 points per game, 4.6 more than this contest's over/under.
+- The 49.1 points per game these two squads have allowed their opponents to score this season are 5.6 more than the 43.5 over/under in this contest.

 Chargers stats and trends